firefly-oss/lib-common-domain/SAGA_INTEGRATION.md

 | `DomainEvent` | Business events | Success/failure notifications |

 **Golden Rule:** Use ServiceResult for expected failures, throw exceptions for saga failures.

+---

+## Note on Annotation Placement

+You can place @CommandQuery and @ViewQuery either on the class that represents the handler or directly on the specific method that acts as the entrypoint (e.g., execute).
+Choose the placement that your scanning/tooling expects.
+Semantics are identical in both cases.